-At Helias we value the whole student; mind, body, and soul.
-In our ministry, we work with students with physical, medical, emotional, and/or diagnosed learning differences.
+At Helias Catholic we value the whole student — mind, body and soul.
+In our ministry, we work with students who have physical, medical, emotional, and/or diagnosed learning differences.
 We work to support students in the classroom as well as promote self-advocacy skills.
-By creating an open line of communication and building positive relationships between students, families and teachers we hope to provide a learning environment to help all Helias students thrive.
+By creating an open line of communication and building positive relationships between students, families and teachers, we hope to provide a learning environment to help all students thrive.

 - Parent provides copies of all psycho-educational evaluations and other documentation indicating a diagnosis of disability that affects a student’s progress in the educational setting.